AviSoori1x/AviSoori1x.github.io/index.md

 Hi, Welcome to my blog.
 I am Avinash Sooriyarachchi and I write about my work in data and machine learning here.
-Most of my work has been deep learning focused and as of late I've been doing more stuff with language models and interesting model architectures.
+Most of my work has been deep learning focused and as of late I've been doing more stuff with language models and machine learning based systems.

 ![Blog logo](images/img.png)